 Custom Media Production

 With our expertise in video, IIT Online is the university’s de facto media production unit.
 Priority is given to developing faculty content for courses, like pre-lab videos for Physics.
 However, each year, IIT Online also finds time to record and edit or stream a variety of Illinois Tech events, including speaker series, special events, faculty or staff meetings, and Commencement.
-In addition, IIT Online assists Marketing and Communications in developing video content for IIT Today and assists the Athletics Department in recording sporting events.
+In addition, the Office of Digital Learning assists Marketing and Communications in developing video content for IIT Today and assists the Athletics Department in recording sporting events.
 IIT Online charges departments for its services.
-If you have an idea for a video or production, please contact John Kazibut, email@example.com, or 312.567.7962 for details.
+If you have an idea for a video or production, please contact John Kazibut, firstname.lastname@example.org, or 312.567.7962 for details.

 A/V Design and Construction